An introduction to Barnet Depression Alliance Peer Support Group

 Resources provided by the group

-Email list: we also operate an email list where we send members meeting reminders and updates.
+Email list: we also have an email distribution list where we send members meeting reminders and updates.
 We also send out other relevant items of interest some of which relate to events in Barnet or news items about depression.
 Emails are sent using blind copy and members can opt in or out of the email list at any time.

 How the group is run